Mjboothaus/emmaus-walking-data/README.md

 The determination of the start / finish latitude and longitude points for each workout is performed by the other two queries.

-## App Functionality
+## App functionality

 The app `app_walk_data.py` has four pieces of functionality which can be selected in the main menu section of the app sidebar.
 These are:
-1. Convert the HealthKit export to a SQLite database
+1. Convert a HealthKit export to a SQLite database
 2. Calculate workouts summary data for each walk/hike workout in the HealthKit data
 3. Facilitate the labelling/group of walks, and
 4. Mapping of each of the groups of labelled walks.